tomalbrc/shaderfx/README.md

 Example for fullscreen effect:

-`/shaderfx run shaderfx:vignette Pinnit fff 20 10 20`
+`/shaderfx run shaderfx:vignette @s fff 20 10 20`

 In some cases you may want to specify your own font/character:

-`/shaderfx:custom run shaderfx:vignette "<font:mynamespace:font1>X</font>" Pinnit fff 20 10 20`
+`/shaderfx:custom run shaderfx:vignette "<font:mynamespace:font1>X</font>" @s fff 20 10 20`

+For example the builtin image-based transition fonts:
+`/shaderfx:custom run "<font:shaderfx:transition><black>C</font>" @s 10 20 10`

+THe built-in image-based transitions can also be shown with shaderfx:transition:
+`/shaderfx:transition run shaderfx:transition-mechadoor @s 000000 10 20 10`

 # API